Lam-Big-Water/English/dialogue.md

 Customer: Wait, $98 for vacuuming only?
 Staff: Yeah — that covers your mats and seats.
 And just so you know, we're a quick-wash place, so we don't wipe down interiors or clean windows.
 Customer: Alright, exterior only.
 Skip the vacuum.

+- servicing

+Customer: Hi, how long is the wait for a wash?
+Staff: Hi, there are about 3 or 4 cars ahead of you, so roughly 40 minutes.
+Customer: Oh, can I leave my keys with you?
+I wanna run to the supermarket real quick.
+Staff: I'm the only one here today, so I can't really do that.
+Sorry about that.

+Customer: The interior looks great—really good job.
+But the wheels don't look like they've been cleaned.
+Look at all this brake dust.
+(He wipes his finger on the wheel.)
+Staff: I'm sorry about that.
+Our express wash doesn't include wheel cleaning.
+We did spray them down with the pressure washer, but that kind of buildup is pretty stubborn, so it didn't do much.
+Customer: So do you offer a wheel cleaning service?
+Staff: We do.
+I'll have my manager give you a quote in a bit.

+Customer: Back in, right?
+Staff: Yep, pull into the yellow box.
+Customer: Good here?
+Staff: Too far left.
+Move over to the right—put your tires right on that yellow line.

+Customer: Do I need to get out?
+Staff: You can wait in the car or outside in the waiting area—up to you.
+Customer: Alright, I'll stay in the car.
+Staff: Okay, just close your sunroof and fold in your side mirrors for me.

+Customer: Hi, can you fix this scratch?
+Staff: Our detailer's not in today, so I can't say for sure.
+Would you mind leaving your number?
+I'll have him call you to set up a time when he's back so he can take a look and see if it's fixable.

+Customer: Can I still get a wash?
+Staff: Sorry, we're almost closed and we've got a few cars waiting.
+Won't have time for yours.
+Customer: Got it.
+What time do you open tomorrow?
+Staff:8 in the morning.
+Show up early and I'll take care of you first.